Contents

 The dry season tends to be the most popular time to climb Kilimanjaro, so expect larger crowds and potentially higher prices for tours and accommodations.

-The shoulder seasons of January-February and September-October are often less crowded and can offer a good balance of favorable weather and lower costs
+The shoulder seasons of January-February and September-October are often less crowded and can offer a good balance of favourable weather and lower costs

 6. Can you climb Kilimanjaro at any time of the year?